 O-kay.
 Not the same as touching a singing black wafer, but we get the idea.

 Either intentionally or by treacherous villainy, the alien used its own body to seed the earth with DNA.
-Entirely unnecessary to kill itself doing that, as this planet (presumably the earth) already has plant life, which means it already has DNA.
+Entirely unnecessary to kill itself doing that, as this planet (presumably the earth) already has green plant life, which means (if its the earth) it already has DNA (and the symbiotic insects, also made entirely of DNA).
 Perhaps we'll find out later in the movie why it went down this way*.

 Next we see the quiet David (Michael Fassbender: 300, CENTURION).
 David exists on a spaceship and dons a helmet to monitor